• Recipes

 • Clean and blanch the winter greens, as explained above in the recipe.
 Drain and set aside.

-• Peel, rinse, and boil radish and broccoli in a separate pan until soft.
+• Peel, rinse, and boil radish and broccoli separately until soft.
 Drain and set aside.

 • Allow the winter greens and radish + broccoli to cool completely.